February 12, 2026

 Josh Hirt,

 Notes: GDP growth is defined as the fourth-quarter-over-fourth-quarter change in real (inflation-adjusted) GDP in the forecast year compared with the previous year.
-Unemployment rate is as of December 2025.
-Core inflation is the year-over-year percentage change in the Personal Consumption Expenditures price index, excluding volatile food and energy prices, as of December 2025.
-Monetary policy is the upper end of the Federal Reserve’s target range for the federal funds rate at year-end.
+Unemployment rate is as of December 2026.
+Core inflation is the year-over-year percentage change in the Personal Consumption Expenditures price index, excluding volatile food and energy prices, as of December 2026.
+Monetary policy is the rounded midpoint of the Federal Reserve’s target range for the federal funds rate at year-end.

 Source: Vanguard.